BakerStudio/interview-review/README.md

 ### Technologies Used

 This project utilizes:
-- Node.js - event-driven, non-blocking I/O server framework
+- Node.js - Event-driven, non-blocking I/O server framework
+- Express - Web framework with HTTP utility methods
+- Promise - An object representing the completion or failure of an asynchronous operation
 - jQuery with Ajax - Javascript library for asynchronous web applications
-- MongoDB - a non-SQL database
+- MongoDB - A non-SQL database
-- mongoose - object modeling for MongoDB
+- mongoose - Object modeling for MongoDB
-- mLab - database-as-a-service for MongoDB
+- mLab - Database-as-a-service for MongoDB
-- Travis CI - continuous integration testing
+- Travis CI - Continuous integration testing
-- Heroku - platform-as-a-service for the web app
+- Heroku - Platform-as-a-service for the web app
-- GitHub - code source repository with version control
+- GitHub - Code source repository with version control
+- Morgan - HTTP logger middleware
 - HTML and CSS

 ### API Documentation